jackbrucesimpson/Machine-Learning-Workshop/README.md

 ## Requirements

-This workshop assumes that you have a basic understanding of the Python programming language and requires the following software:
+These lessons have been written with a certain type of learner in mind.
+They assume you are comfortable with writing and using Python code.
+They also assume a general understanding of statistical concepts.
+Nothing too esoteric but you should have a working knowledge of regression and significance.

+The following software is required:

 * Python 3+
 * NumPy